Xetibo/ReSet-Doc/sections/literature.typ

   is not something known to anyone involved in this project, which is why it is not covered further.
 - Scripting Languages\
-  Languages like Lua have had quite a big success integrating in multiple fields such as game programming and even the Neovim editor.
+  Languages like Lua have succeeded integrating in multiple fields such as game programming and even the Neovim editor.
 In both cases it expands the potential functionality by giving developers a fully functional programming language while still keeping the original system with a more performant system programming language.
 - IPC\
   With inter process communication, one will have a lot of overhead when talking about a plugin system, however, it is a lot easier to write.
-For this project, IPC will be the fallback if the other systems are not suitable or turn out to be too complex.
+For this project, IPC can be considered as a potential solution, should the other alternatives not be viable.
 - Dynamic Loading\
   This refers to dynamic libraries that are loaded at runtime.
 These dynamic libraries are the most performant way to create a plugin system without outright